vunhat0501/B23DCCC125-TH6/README.md

-# PTIT DU
+# PTIT S-Link

-This project is initialized with [PTIT DU](https://pro.ant.design).
+This project is initialized with [PTIT S-Link](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare